dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added Dwains Tab Card, a new card for the tabs on the homepage, it will replace state switch card so that card can be removed.
 * Added HA (new) Media Control Card for media_players, so you now have a fancy card.
 * If room entity is just 1 item place the name of the entity in the card instead of the translation of the domain.
 So for example, instead of Media Player it now says the entity name.
+* Add option to remove the header in more_page addons.
+Use `show_header: 'false'`, this variable is not required and true by default.

 ## Update 1.3.1